 Half.com is an eBay sister site.
 Instead of auctions, sellers offer up their items at a flat rate.
 You can find all manner of media and other items for sale on Half.com: CDs, DVDs, and textbooks.

 This relative newcomer to the online textbook market focuses on rentals.
-They boast savings of around 70% when compared to buying new.
+Chegg.com boast savings of around 70% when compared to buying new.

 When considering rental programs, make sure you’re using an apt comparison.
 Rather than comparing the rental price against the new or used price, compare it against that price minus the average buyback amount.
 In the Textbooks.com example above, a rental seems like a bargain.
-But, if you can buy the book used for $71 and sell it yourself for a similar amount, you’d wind up $26 in the hole.
+But, if you can buy the book used for $71 and sell it yourself for a similar amount, you’d wind up $26 in the hole by renting the textbook.

 When it comes time to sell your books back at semester’s end, don’t feel any loyalty to the store you bought the book from.
 See which retailers are offering top dollar for your titles.
 And, remember that you’ll probably get the best prices from sites where you are the direct seller to the buyer, such as Half.com or the Amazon marketplace.
 These sites make their money from sales fees, rather than markup.
 Other sites have to buy the book from you at a low enough amount to leave room to sell them at a profit.

 Also, don’t disregard your campus bookstore as a place to sell your books back.
 This writer once bought a mathematics textbook for $40 and sold it back to the campus bookstore for over $60.
 (Yes, you read right: sometimes you can actually make money selling your books back.)
 Just make sure you remove any price tags from other stores.
 Otherwise, the sell-back can get awkward.